humdrum-tools/humdrum-documentation/guide/ch04/index.md

  census -k melody.krn
 ```

-We can use the **uniq** command to eliminate successive repeated pitches
+We can use the <span class="unix">uniq</span> command to eliminate successive repeated pitches
 \-- but only if the note tokens are identical.
 First we can use [**kern
 -x**](/tool/kern) to translate "from `**kern` to `**kern`"
 while eliminating non-pitch-related data.
 Then we need to remove
 barlines so they don\'t interfere with pitches that are repeated across
 the measure.
-Using **uniq** will then eliminate all of the successively
+Using <span class="unix">uniq</span> will then eliminate all of the successively
 duplicated records, so a sequence of six G\'s will be reduced to a
 single G. Finally, we pipe the output to **census -k** to count the
 total number of notes.